 This story was one of the favorites told on our tour with Emerson third graders this past May, judging by their thank you notes.

 The building is related to fire from another direction, as well.
 In 1889, the older, waterfront part of Seattle burned to the ground started by the infamous glue pot.
 The lesson taken from that disaster, which the Snohomish Fire Department helped fight, was that all commercial building would be built of brick.
-And the Burns Block is built of home made bricks.
+And the Burns Block is built of bricks manufactured in Snohomish!

 Today, our grandest building wears its red bricks as many badges of courage, standing tall in the afternoon sun.